 Trim Finishing Techniques

 Achieving a flawless finish is all about proper prep, taking the correct steps, and applying the right product with quality tools.
-A steady hand don’t hurt none either.
+A steady hand don’t hurt either.

 We asked a 40-plus year painting veteran to show us his best practices for perfection.
 Here are a few of his favorite staining, sanding and finishing tips to help you create rich, silky-smooth trim.